justoperator/tts-web-app/README.md

 To avoid storing sensitive data in the code, make sure to use environment variables where necessary (e.g., for API keys or deployment settings).

-## Deployment

-If you plan to deploy this application to services like **Koyeb** using a GitHub repository, follow these steps:

-1. **Make the repository public** (optional):
-   This can be useful for portfolio purposes, but make sure to keep sensitive information out of the public repository (such as API keys, database credentials, etc.).

-2. **Configure Environment Variables**:
-   Set up environment variables (such as API tokens) via the platform's dashboard (e.g., Koyeb) instead of hardcoding them.

-3. **Deployment command**:
-   If using a service like Koyeb, simply link your GitHub repository and the platform will handle the deployment based on your code and configurations.

 ## Notes

 - Ensure that the directory `static/audio/` exists, as this is where generated audio files are saved.